 The restaurants we work with are filled with exceptional people, they cook with produce from local organic growers, who are also suffering with their market disappearing overnight just at a time of peak autumn harvests.
 Many are offering a delivery service so if you are self-isolating they are a perfect source of healthy, delicious food.
 We’ll try to feature as many as we can on our @foodtourist Instagram account.

-Remember these are mostly just a list of shops that have received wines from the recent shipment.
+Remember these are mostly just a list of shops that have received wines recently.
 Contact us if you would like information about availability in other locations.

 Locations where you may be able to buy some of our wines

 There are no contact details here – a quick google should find them but if you need help let us know.
 And apologies if we have missed someone, especially restaurants in the middle of reinventing themselves as wine shops!

 Lucinda and Tom McHugo’s are two of our biggest customers in Hobart and are well-known for their hoarding.
 They have opened up their cellars so there are some amazing options.
 Willing Bros has a smaller selection, nothing from the recent list, but often buried treasures.
 These three venues are all reinventing their businesses and would be grateful for any support.
 The Hobart arm of Blackhearts and Sparrows Bottleshop also has some of our wines.

 Act of Wine (two shops), Blackhearts and Sparrows (several shops), Cult of the Vine, Mr West, Punchin Bottles, and Samuel Pepys.
 And France Soir has an online wine shop.